kortschak/gospel/README.md

 If you are adding specific rules to your `.words` file, the `.aff` files for your system can be found in the hunspell dictionary path for reference.
 Invoking `hunspell -D` will print the search path and show which dictionaries are available.
-On many linux system the file are found in `/usr/share/hunspell/` and on macos they are usually expected to be in `~/Library/Spelling/` or `/Library/Spelling/`.
+On many linux system the files are found in `/usr/share/hunspell/` and on macos they are usually expected to be in `~/Library/Spelling/` or `/Library/Spelling/`.